 Websites are like open books

 IT security and information security are known to be two quite different pairs of shoes, but the lines can still get blurred.
 Clearly, IT security incidents regularly lead to information security incidents.
-Surely, if I'm a hacker compromising a corporate network, I'd have to be sitting in front of the screen with my eyes closed to avoid picking up one piece of information or another that wasn't meant for me.
+Sure, if I'm a hacker compromising a corporate network, I'd have to be sitting in front of the screen with my eyes shut convulsively to avoid picking up one piece of information or another that wasn't meant for me.

-However, it is also possible that cyber criminals initially collect information that, in the long term, enables them to attack the IT systems of their chosen target in the first place.
+However, it is also possible that cyber criminals initially collect information that, in the long term, enables them to attack the IT systems of their chosen victim in the first place.

 At the security checks platform greenhats.com, our day-to-day job is to hack companies, identify vulnerabilities, and fix them before criminals find them.